 Career opportunities, include:

-- This qualification may assist learners to provide evidence to prospective employers of their intermediate English language proficiency
+- This qualification may assist learners to provide evidence to prospective employers of their upper intermediate English language proficiency

 Pathways to further study: